midonet/midonet/docs/ipv6.md

 	implementations, `IPv4Addr` and `IPv6Addr`.
 It may also be desirable to split out a parallel trait for IP subnets, `IPSubnet`/`IPv4Subnet`/`IPv6Subnet`.
+ * For parsing IPv6 packets, we'll have to make an `IPv6` class in `com.midokura.packets`.
+IPv6 can have several layer 3 payloads until it gets to layer 4, which can even be hidden by IPSec.
+We should probably parse the packet the same way the kernel module does.
  * Create `getSourceIPAddress` and `getDestinationIPAddress` getters in the match classes which return `IPAddr`.
  * Remove the IPv4 `getNetwork*` getters from the match classes.